jaspalr/Card-Jujitzu-Fire-Socket-Program/README.md

 It will first compares the element of two cards:

-Fire beat Snow, Snow beats Water, and Water beat fire.
+Fire beats Snow, Snow beats Water, and Water beats fire.

 If they have the same element, the card with a higher number wins the game.